momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

 We have here reused our already created and **very capable** repository which eventually will call `session.saveOrUpdate(entity)` and ensure that it was generated an id as it should.

+> Note!
->> Note, to be able to use our repository we currently require that your `entities` implement our [`$Entity`](https://github.com/momomo/momomo.com.platform.db.base.jpa/tree/master/src/momomo/com/db/entities/$Entity.java) interface.
+> To be able to use our repository we currently require that your `entities` implement our [`$Entity`](https://github.com/momomo/momomo.com.platform.db.base.jpa/tree/master/src/momomo/com/db/entities/$Entity.java) interface.
->> We can see that this is no longer really required as the interface is empty, but was a safe mechanism for our internal code, and we will eventually remove this requirement from our `Repository` implementation.
+> We can see that this is no longer really required as the interface is empty, but was a safe mechanism for our internal code to ensure control but we will eventually remove this requirement from our `Repository` implementation.
->> The Transactional API does not have that requirement, but the repository.save(..), repository.find(...) do currently.
+> The Transactional API does not have that requirement, but the repository.save(..), repository.find(...) currently do.

 We now can invoke this method simply as `Bitcoin.S.insert(Time.stamp(), 10000.1)` from anyplace, even a **`static void main`** and we do: